ebagdasa/multimodal_injection/README.md

   - [Inference](#inference)
   - [Examples](#examples)

-## Overview
+# Overview

-"Can you describe the image?"
-"Can you desrcibe the sound?"
+"Can you describe this image?"
+"Can you desrcibe this sound?"
 "What should I do next in this situation?"

 We believe there are tons of potiential applications with multi-modal LLMs, including image and video captioning, interactive chatbots/assistant, Augmented Reality and Virtual Reality, etc.